alexis-menendez/alexis-menendez/README.md

 > *“Form follows function — that has been misunderstood.
 Form and function should be one, joined in a spiritual union.”*
 > *― Frank Lloyd Wright*

-Good design isn’t just about performance—it’s about presence.
+Good design isn’t just about performance, it’s about presence.
 Technology should be compassionate, accessible, and human.
 The best tools don’t just work; they feel right.
 They invite reflection, not just interaction.
-In that sense, form isn’t secondary to function—it’s how function makes itself known.
+In that sense, form isn’t secondary to function, it’s how function makes itself known.

 > *“...but more often he would be alone, feeling through a certain quick instinct, which was almost a divination, that the secrets of art are best learned in secret, and that Beauty, like Wisdom, loves the lonely worshiper.”*
 >  *― Oscar Wilde, The Happy Prince and Other Tales*

 The most meaningful ideas often begin in silence.
 Away from noise, distraction, and deadlines, clarity emerges.
 I believe in starting with stillness—contemplation before construction.
 But solitude is only the first step.

 Programming is often imagined as a solitary pursuit—one person, one screen, one problem.
 But real software isn’t built alone.
 It’s shaped in dialogue, strengthened by collaboration, and brought to life through the contributions of many minds.

-> *“No one is born fully-formed: it is through self-experience in the world that we become what we are.”*
->  *― Paulo Freire*

 I don’t build in a vacuum.
-The best work happens in dialogue—through feedback, friction, and shared momentum.
+The best work happens through feedback, friction, and shared momentum.
 Every bug fixed by someone else, every idea reshaped by collaboration, is part of that process.
-I value code review not as critique, but as co-creation.
+I value code review not as critique, but as a tool that enables me to build things better and bigger than I ever could have on my own.

 > *“What is the most important thing in the world?
 It is people, it is people, it is people.”*
 >  *― Māori proverb*